FacundoGreco/coderhouse-backend/README.md

 - Server with express.
 - RESTFUL API with express.
-- Express router.
+- Database with MySQL and SQLite3.
-- Express static.
+- Container class as model, using Knex.
-- Middlewares.
+- WebSockets with Socket.io.
-- Handle GET, POST, PUT and DELETE from Thunder Client, Postman, or HTML form.
+- EJS frontend.